rahji/rj45eurorackbridge/README.md

 * Have your collaborator do the above, then meet up and create sound together, while maintaining a safe distance.
 * Consider working/performing outdoors, over a fence, from neighboring houses, or in separate cars.
 * Indoors, try collaborating blindly while in separate rooms without telling each other what kind of signal is on each of the jacks.
 Change them mid-performance.
 * Labeling the jacks isn't so useful if your partner labels them differently.
-That fine though - it might force
+That fine though - it might force experimentation, chance, and fortunate mishaps.
 * **Don't connect the other end of the ethernet cable to anything other than another one of these devices***

 ## Build Tips